flyte/mqtt-io/README.md

     on_payload: "ON"
     off_payload: "OFF"
     initial: low  # This optional value controls the initial state of the pin before receipt of any messages from MQTT.
 Valid options are 'low' and 'high'.
+    retain: yes # This option value contols if the message is retained.
+Default is no.

   - name: fan
     module: raspberrypi